lisongxu/CSCE156-Lab-Java-Cond/readme.md

 5. Click on the "play" button to execute `StatisticsDemo.java`, and check the output in the "console" tab

-## 3. Testing and Submitting Your Lab
+## 3. Testing, Submitting and Grading

 ### 3.1 Testing Locally